 The ILS works by sending 2 beams up from the landing runway, one telling the pilots if they or high or low (known as the glideslope) and the other telling them if they are left or right of the runway centre line (known as the localiser).
 The ILS receiver fitted on the aircraft measures the difference in depth of modulation (DDPM) between the signals.
 For most ILS’s the pilots should be lined up with the runway centreline and on a 3 degree glide path, but some ILS’s, like London City Airport have a steeper approach of 5.5 degrees.

 The radio beam signals are interpreted by the aircraft’s computer systems and relay this information to the pilots.
 The pilots are then able to make corrections to the aircraft’s flight path to ensure it remains inline with the runway and descends at the correct rate.

 Either the autopilot can fly the approach, or it can be manually flown by the pilots.
 In some conditions (when it’s very foggy), only the autopilot can land the aircraft as the pilots wouldn’t have sufficient time to react if they only saw the runway at the last second.

 ILS’s are categorised into 3 types.
 CAT I, CAT II and CAT III.
-A Category III approach allows the autopilot to land the aircraft itself, however a CAT I approach requires the pilot to land the aircraft.
+A Category III approach allows the autopilot to land the aircraft itself, however, a CAT I approach requires the pilot to manually land the aircraft.

-ILS’s aren’t available at all airports, some airports have other navigation aids available to help guide the aircraft, but these are less accurate which restricts the weather in which the pilots can land.
+ILS’s aren’t available at all airports and some airports have other navigation aids available to help guide the aircraft.
+Such systems are less accurate than an ILS which restricts the weather in which the pilots can land.

 ILS’s tend to be utilised regardless of how far away the pilots can see the runway due to their accurate guidance.
 They can be used to facilitate an approach and enhance the flight crews situational awareness.